Manfred says has broad authority for Astros discipline

 ”One obviously in a very different category, but the other 29 I think share my concern,” Manfred said.

-Notes: Manfred’s tour of Globe Life Park came a day after the final steel piece for the retractable roof was installed.
+Notes: Manfred’s tour of Globe Life Field came a day after the final steel piece for the retractable roof was installed.
 Construction workers signed that beam before it was raised into place atop the stadium.
 About 19,000 tons of steel were used to build the roof.
-Manhattan Construction said the project is about 84% complete.
+The Rangers said Tuesday that construction is about 85% complete.
 Manfred made his first visit since being there for the groundbreaking in September 2017.
-He said it was ”reasonable to assume” that the new ballpark would host an All-Star Game, but offered no specifics on when.
+He said it was ”reasonable to assume” that the new ballpark would host an All-Star Game but offered no specifics on when.
 The first scheduled Rangers game is an exhibition March 23 against the St. Louis Cardinals.
 The first regular season game is March 31 against the Los Angeles Angels, and Manfred said he plans to be there.
 The Rangers played across the street at their previous ballpark for 26 seasons.

 —